photoprism/photoprism/README.md

 ## Donations

+We don't want to ask individuals for a donation at the moment.
 Please leave a star if you like this project, it provides enough motivation to keep going.
 Thank you very much! <3

 ## Sponsorship

 Developing open-source software is a community effort.
 Solid funding enables us to quickly implement features and integrate with services you care about.
 Grants and donations will be used for [organizing meetups](https://github.com/photoprism/photoprism/wiki/Meetups), [running our servers](https://github.com/photoprism/photoprism/wiki/Infrastructure), visiting conferences, buying test devices, offering perks for contributions, and covering our cost of living.
 See [SPONSORS.md](SPONSORS.md) for details.

 [license]: https://github.com/photoprism/photoprism/blob/develop/LICENSE